Heart attack: First aid

 - Call 911 or your local emergency number.
 Don't ignore the symptoms of a heart attack.
 If you can't get an ambulance or emergency vehicle to come to you, have a neighbor or a friend drive you to the nearest hospital.
 Drive yourself only if you have no other option.
 Because your condition can worsen, driving yourself puts you and others at risk.

 - Chew and swallow an aspirin while waiting for emergency help.
 Aspirin helps keep your blood from clotting.
 When taken during a heart attack, it could reduce heart damage.
-Don't take aspirin if you are allergic to it or have been told by your doctor never to take aspirin.
+Don't take aspirin if you are allergic to it or have been told by your health care provider never to take aspirin.

 - Take nitroglycerin, if prescribed.
-If you think you're having a heart attack and your doctor has previously prescribed nitroglycerin for you, take it as directed while waiting for emergency medical help.
+If you think you're having a heart attack and your health care provider has previously prescribed nitroglycerin for you, take it as directed while waiting for emergency medical help.

 Begin CPR if the person is unconscious.
 If the person isn't breathing or you don't find a pulse, begin CPR to keep blood flowing after you call for emergency medical help.